pgniewko/nblists/README.md

 DESCRIPTION
 ==================================================
-The ```nbody``` library - a library to identify potential neigbor particles using Linked-Cell Lists with a time cost O(N).
+The ```nblists``` library - a library to identify potential neigbor particles using Linked-Cell Lists in a time O(N).

 GETTING THE CODE
 ==================================================
 * To get the code:
 ```
-git clone git@github.com:pgniewko/nbody.git
+git clone git@github.com:pgniewko/nblists.git
 ```

 * To obtain the most recent version of the code: